JWock82/Pynite/README.md

 * sympy: Only needed if you want to view the derivations used to build PyNite.

 # What's New?
+Version 0.0.26
+* Bug fix for member distributed axial loads.
+Member internal axial forces were being calculated by subtracting distributed axial forces from the member end forces instead of adding them.

 Version 0.0.25:
 * Bug fix for quad local axes calculations.
 Prior to this fix quads only calculated correctly if their local x-axis was parallel to the global X-axis.
 * Bug fix for reactions.
 Load combination load factors were not being applied to point loads when calculating reactions.